mauritssilvis/lesTools/README.md

 ### Module

-The `modStats` module provides scripts that facilitate the determination of the average dissipation and the average model coefficients of subgrid-scale models.
+The `flowStats` module provides scripts that facilitate the determination of the average dissipation and the average model coefficients of subgrid-scale models.
 As such, this module can be used to determine the model constants of subgrid-scale models [[6](#silvisetal2017), [7](#silvisverstappennd), [8](#silvisetal2019)].
-More generally, the `modStats` module can be used to study the average behavior of any quantity that is based on the velocity gradient of a turbulent flow.
+More generally, the `flowStats` module can be used to study the average behavior of any quantity that is based on the velocity gradient of a turbulent flow.

 ### Usage

-Usage of the `MATLAB` scripts of the `modStats` module is explained in detail in the readme in the [modStats](modStats) folder of this toolbox.
+Usage of the `MATLAB` scripts of the `flowStats` module is explained in detail in the readme in the [flowStats](flowStats) folder of this toolbox.

-Depending on your purposes, please consider citing the work by Silvis et al. [[6](#silvisetal2017)] and/or Silvis et al. [[8](#silvisetal2019)] when making use of the `modStats` module.
+Depending on your purposes, please consider citing the work by Silvis et al. [[6](#silvisetal2017)] and/or Silvis et al. [[8](#silvisetal2019)] when making use of the `flowStats` module.

 ### Acknowledgments

-Mirko Signorelli is kindly acknowledged for his assistance in determining the accuracy of the model statistics.
+Mirko Signorelli is kindly acknowledged for his assistance in determining the accuracy of the flow statistics.

 ## Near-wall scaling behavior nearWallScaling